Admission International Students for 2018-2019

 Bring a wide variety of work to the consultation, as diverse as possible, preferably no older than three years.
 Do not just bring along final results: initial sketches, ideas and plans can also provide insight and give direction to the interview.
 Be sure to bring plenty of work to the consultation, at least 20 pieces.
 These can be drawings, sketches, design sketches, sketch books, paintings, photographs, collages, graphics, textiles, garments, ceramics, items of jewellery, floor plans, models and, if applicable, texts.
 You can show photographs of heavy or large pieces that are difficult to bring along (tip: put a pencil next to your work when you photograph it).
 NOTE: when applying for the basic year, it is important to show work that is not too one-sided, so not only photography or only graphic work, but also 'free work'.
 Internet presentations will not be considered during the consultation.
 CDs and DVDs can only be shown if you bring your own laptop.

 Alternative 1st round: Submitting your portfolio

 Candidates living outside of the EU, who are unable to attend a consultation in person at our academy, instead, must submit their portfolio for assessment.
 On the basis of the portfolio, the admissions committee will determine whether the candidate will be invited for the entrance examination.

 Participants in the alternative 1st round have to submit their portfolio application online, through a closed section on our website only, from end-November 2017 till the deadline in 2018.
 The guidelines for the selection of works that are outlined above, under '1st admission round: consultation', also apply here.
-If you want to submit your portfolio online, you have to send a login request form first.
+If you want to submit your portfolio online, after 1 November send your login request form first.

 DEADLINES SUBMITTING PORTFOLIO for 2018-2019